 Tip!
 If you belong to any groups or associations like AAA, AARP, NAACP, and more, ask the car rental company about any discounts the provide to groups, companies and associations.
 That can often save you several dollars per day.

-3- Before you agree to rent a truck, take a closer look at it, a sort of detailed inspection.
+3- Before you agree to rent a truck, inspect it closely.
 The rental company will have a standard form for you to fill out.
 While doing the inspection, look for things such as dents, scratches and rust.
+Write down everything that you find, because if you miss them, you might be in the situation to pay for the damage yourself, if the company denies their truck was damaged from the start.
 Be sure to check out the latches and locks on the doors as well.
 By writing down all things that are broken or wrong with the truck before you rent it, will save you from eventual charges at the end of the job.

 4- While you are in the reservation and renting process, the company will offer you optional insurance to cover the vehicle.
 There will be a few options available to you when renting a moving truck, these could include accident insurance, limited loss and damage waivers and cargo insurance.
 It’s always a good idea to speak with your auto insurance carrier to see if you already have these overages.
 If you don’t, it could be a wise idea to buy them from the rental company, especially if you are traveling very long distances.